mccoyJosh/ClassInfo/SDEV120/M01/Day1/2_syntax_and_logic.md

 This code works just fine!
 This code is written in C, and just prints out to the screen "hello world".
-C is not the simplest language, and part of it is because it has strict syntax.
-One just instance of this is each line of code needs to end with a semicolon (;).
+C is not the simplest language, and part of it is because it has stricterish syntax.
+One instance of this is each line of code needs to end with a semicolon (;).

 If we forget this, and run the code, it will result in a